Wood

 Fabric

-Due to the wide variety of fibres and weavings, not all fabrics can be maintained in the same way.
-If you have any doubts regarding the best way to maintain or clean the fabric covering your furniture, do not hesitate to consult a specialist.
+Given the wide variety of fibres and weavings, not all fabrics can be cared for in the same way.
+If you’re unsure about how best to maintain or clean your furniture’s fabric upholstery, be sure to consult a specialist.

 Leather